ucsd-ml-arts/ml-art-final2-iamflying/README.md

 - ChatterBot and audio generation: videoaudio_replacer.ipynb

 ## Results
 We have tried several style image and selected the best effect.
 Also, for the audio generation we tried different inputs.
+More details are discussed in our report.

 The final artwork is uploaded to YouTube: https://www.youtube.com/watch?v=bkWVaSbXI4w